MasuphaLekholoane/pdsnd_github-1/README.md

 readme.md file and .gitignore files are the ones I used

 ### Credits
 my special thanks to Ahmed,the course tutor

+### what is your hobby?
+playing football

+### where do you stay?
+I stay at Maseru